pivotal-cf/docs-tiledev/README.md

 6. Click "Sign off for Release"

-7. Wait for your username to show up in the "Signed off by" column
+7. Wait for your user name to show up in the "Signed off by" column

 8. Select the publication again